quang-do-se/aws-certs/devops/study-note.md

 - We can use `CloudTrail` event to intercept custom events.

-- In S3 properties, we can create `event notification` to send message to Lambda, SNS topic, or SQS queue.
+- In S3 properties, we can create `Event Notification` to send message to Lambda, SNS topic, or SQS queue.
-  - EventBridge can have `Object Level` or `Bucket Level` Operations for S3.
-However for Object Level Operations to work with EventBridge, we need to have `trail(s)` in Cloud Trail that configured to received those events.
+  - S3 `Event Notification` do not give us `Bucket Level` Operations.
-  - S3 events do not give us `Bucket Level` Operations.
+  - `EventBridge` can have `Object Level` or `Bucket Level` Operations for S3.
+However for `Object Level` Operations to work with `EventBridge`, we need to have `trail(s)` in `Cloud Trail` that configured to received those events.

 #### Dashboard